SabianF/SabianF/README.md

 ## Preferences I have
 - Rather than flat, time-based arrangements, I prefer to deliver real, measurable value to people as soon as possible, where I only get paid based on the value created
-- Amount of income I need to
+- Amount of income I need
-  - Be comfortable $5k/month (CAD)
+  - To be comfortable $5k/month (CAD)
-  - Function decently $3k/month
+  - To function decently $3k/month
-  - Survive (for now) $1.5k/month
+  - To survive (for now) $2k/month
-- Industries / categories
+- Ideal industries / categories
   - Game design/development (Bethesda, etc)
   - Educational platforms (software development, STEM)
   - Community/communication/teamwork platforms